 Did you know that Hong Kong has the most skyscrapers (classified as buildings with over 14 floors) in the world?

 After the Golden Week holidays in Japan, I went to Hong Kong for a few days.
-I was really impressed with what seemed to be an infinite number of skyscrapers.
+I was really impressed with the number of skyscrapers I saw.

 The island of Hong Kong is made up of 70% rural mountains, islands and national parks.
 It is considered one of the most densely populated places in the world.
 Hong Kong is technically part of China.
 However, it has its own currency and laws amongst other things.
 It is by definition the place where the West meets the East.

 There are over 200 islands in Hong Kong.
 I visited Lantau island which is the largest island to see the statute of Tian Tan Buddha (aka.
 Big Buddha).